A Day Trip to Tai O Fishing Village

 The Tai O fishing village is a small waterfront community located on the west coast of Lantau Island.
 The village is built across both Tai O island and Lantau Island, with the canal diving the two sides.

 The village is home to the Tanka people, who have lived a lifestyle based around fishing in this area for generations.
-However, the fishing lifestyle has been lost over time due to a decline in income from the industry.
+Unfortunately, the local lifestyle has gradually been lost over time due to a decline in income from the fishing industry.

 Most people visit Tai O to see the village of stilt houses built along the river.
 The most iconic view seen in photos is taken from the bridge as you cross the river towards the Tai O island side.
 You will see the stilt houses built along the water, with the mountains of Lantau Island in the background.